 September 06, 2013

+“We at the Journalism School regard the Cabot Prizes as a unique opportunity to inspire journalists in the Americas by recognizing the most talented, innovative and courageous among them,” said Steve Coll, Dean of Columbia Journalism School.
 “I don't think we could have picked a better group of winners this year.
-They make us proud, especially as we mark the 75th anniversary” said Steve Coll, Dean of the Journalism School.
+They make us proud, especially as we mark the 75th anniversary.”

 2013 Cabot Medalists:

 Jon Lee Anderson, USA, New Yorker Magazine

 Jon Lee Anderson has been carrying out a journalistic love affair with the Americas for three decades.
 A wonderful journalist, he has been sent to cover other parts of the world such as Iraq and Afghanistan.
 But he has always come back to the Americas.